 Identify second-level metrics: Further refine your analysis by breaking down the first-level metrics into their underlying factors.
 For a sales team, second-level metrics could include:

-Assign responsibility and track progress: With a better understanding of first and second-level metrics, allocate responsibility for improving them to different team members.
-Track their progress to enhance the key metric.
+Assign responsibility and track progress: Once you have a better understanding of first—and second-level metrics, allocate responsibility for improving them to different team members and track their progress to enhance the key metric.

 Let’s explore an example where we apply the quantitative analytics framework to a company called Mode, which sells B2B analytics dashboards through a SaaS freemium subscription model (users can use the product for free but must pay monthly or annually for advanced features).